har-in-air/ESP8266_SPO2_PULSE_LOGGER/README.md

 I selected "generic ESP8285" in the Arduino IDE.
 So I ended up selecting "generic ESP8266", (1MB with 64kB SPIFFS).
 If you are using a regular ESP8266, choose a similar option (xMB with 64kB SPIFFS).
-* When flashing the first time, select the flash "erase all" option to erase any existing SPIFFS partitions and Wifi settings.
+* When flashing the first time, select the IDE flash "erase all" option to erase any existing SPIFFS partitions and Wifi settings.
 Flash the application and then revert to "erase sketch only".
-Do this if you make any changes to the SPIFFS partition, configuration parameter additions/deletions, or are facing problems with IAP access after configuration.
+Do this if you make any changes to the SPIFFS partition, configuration file structure, or are facing problems with IAP access after configuration.
 * The unit uses an RGB led to indicate status and errors.
 * On power up the battery voltage is indicated by a flashing magenta led.
 5 flashes for a fully charged battery, down to 1 for a discharged battery.